aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Compiling `while` and `for`, for our subset, needs nothing new.
 (I won't explain what `SETUP_LOOP` and friends do at runtime.)

-At this point we have a runnable program again, that can compile nontrivial computations.
+Now we have a runnable program again, that can compile nontrivial computations.
 We could flesh it out further with more node types---`break` and `continue`, for example.
 But the biggest gain in usefulness---compiling functions and classes---requires bigger changes.
-With them implemented, we'll be able to compile this compiler.

 ## Functions and classes

-Our finished compiler will need more passes:
+To finish, we'll need more passes:

 * Given an AST, we first 'desugar' it, replacing some of the nodes with equivalent code in terms of simpler node types.
 (The language